gchq/stroom-resources/bin/stack/variable_documentation.md

 The port of the SMTP mail server that will be used when sending password reset emails from stroom-auth.

-## STROOM_AUTH_SERVICE_DOCKER_REPO

-The docker repository for the stroom-auth-service docker image, e.g.
-`gchq/stroom-auth-service`.
-This can be changed to use a local repository.

-## STROOM_AUTH_SERVICE_HOST

-The host/DNS name used to access stroom-auth-service.
-Typically this will be the same as NGINX_ADVERTISED_HOST when nginx is used as the gateway for all requests.

-## STROOM_AUTH_SERVICE_JAVA_OPTS

-Any additional java command line options, e.g. `-Xms50m -Xmx1024m`, that will be used when running stroom-auth-service.

-## STROOM_AUTH_UI_DOCKER_REPO

-The docker repository for the stroom-auth-ui docker image, e.g.
-`gchq/stroom-auth-ui`.
-This can be changed to use a local repository.

-## STROOM_AUTH_UI_HOST

-The host/DNS name used to access the stroom-auth user interface.
-Typically this will be the same as NGINX_ADVERTISED_HOST when nginx is used as the gateway for all requests.

 ## STROOM_DB_HOST

 The hostname or IP address of the database host for the _stroom_ database.